🏕️

 Real talk

-Did you watch @pithyless video from before?
-Or are you a quitter?
+Did you watch @pithyless from before?
+Or are you a ?